Operations and Checkout Building: Post-Apollo use

+Artemis Program

 On January 30, 2007, NASA held a ceremony to mark the transition of the building's high bay for use by the Constellation program.
 The building would serve as the final assembly facility for the Orion crew exploration vehicle.
 In preparation for the transition, the state of Florida provided funds to clear the facility of about 50 ST of steel stands, structures and equipment.
 Renovations totaling $55 million took place from June 2007 through January 2009, at which point Lockheed Martin became the operator of the facility for Orion production.
 The Orion spacecraft for Artemis 1 completed its assembly in this location and was moved to the Multi-Payload Processing Facility on January 16, 2021.
-The Crew Module of the Orion spacecraft for Artemis 2 is under assembly in the building's high bay as of August 28, 2021.
+The Orion spacecraft for Artemis 2 is under final testing in the building as of July, 2024.

 The building was renamed to the Neil Armstrong Operations and Checkout Building in a ceremony on the 45th anniversary of Apollo 11 (2014).